OSeMOSYS/osemosys_global/docs/getting-started.md

     - 'NPL'
     ```

-3. Change the model horizon to be from 2020 to 2040.
+4. Change the model horizon to be from 2020 to 2040.
 Both numbers are inclusive.

     ```yaml
     startYear: 2020
     endYear: 2040
     ```

-4. Change the number of day parts to represent three even 8 hour segments per
+5. Change the number of day parts to represent three even 8 hour segments per
 day.
-Note that the start number is inclusive, while the end number is exclusive.
+The start number is inclusive, while the end number is exclusive.

     ```yaml
     dayparts: